chtbks/youtube-ios-player-helper/README.md

 ## Usage
 After installing in your project, to use the library:

-After installing in your project and opening the workspace, to use the library:

   1. Drag a UIView the desired size of your player onto your Storyboard.
   2. Change the UIView's class in the Identity Inspector tab to YTPlayerView